zikula/zikula-docs/Users Manual/5_4_Customising_User_Interface.rst

         return $view->execute('user/search.tpl', new StrainID_Form_Handler_User_Search());
     }

 The search function checks permission again and then turns over control to a new Form Handler class we will write from scratch.
-Note that we are calling a new type of renderer using FormUtil?.
+Note that we are calling a new type of renderer using FormUtil.
 If you are familiar with the smarty rendering templates of Zikula, this may be different to you.
-We send along the Controller ($this->name) which is User.php, and the module ($this), which is StrianID?.
+We send along the Controller ($this->name) which is User.php, and the module ($this), which is StrainID.
 We then tell the form to execute listing the template to use, the one we just created, and the Form Handler class StrainID_Form_Hanlder_User_Search() that will handle user interaction and processing of the form.
 We will create that class next.

 If we were staying true to form to the way MOST does things, we would probably create a separate file and place it in the Form Handler User folder.
 I find it easier to code, and to follow, to have my simple form classes in with the code that is using them.
 So inside the file modules/StrainID/lib/StrainID/Controller/User.php, but outside the StrainID_Controller_User class, place the following code.